azet/http_sec_headers/README.md

   * `X-Content-Type-Options: nosniff`
   * `X-XSS-Protection: 1; mode=block`
   * If `Content-Security-Policy` or `Content-Security-Policy-Report-Only` are set
+  * If `Content-Security-Policy: upgrade-insecure-requests` is set (force resource requests to upgrade to HTTPS)
   * If `Content-Encoding` is used (BREACH Attack)

 In addition it checks if..